mcedit/mcedit2/doc/plugins/command.rst

   - `min`: Minimum allowed value.
 Optional.
   - `max`: Maximum allowed value.
 Optional.

-- `bool`: A checkbox that can be either on or off.
+- `type="bool"`: A checkbox that can be either on or off.

-- `text`: A text field that can input a single line of text.
+- `type="text"`: A text field that can input a single line of text.

   - `placeholder`: Displays this text in a light grey color if the text field is empty.
 Optional.

-- `choice`: A pop-up menu that offers multiple choices for the user to select from.
+- `type="choice"`: A pop-up menu that offers multiple choices for the user to select from.
             Each choice is associated with a value that you define in the element's `choices` list.
 This is the value you will receive as this option's value in the `perform()` function.

   - `choices`: A list of tuples of the form `(text, value)`.

+- `type="blocktype"`: A button that allows the user to select a Minecraft block type.
+            The option's value will be a single BlockType instance that can be used with `dimension.setBlock`.

+  - `value`: The block type that will initially be selected.
+This should be a block's internal name, such as `minecraft:grass`.

 For examples of all possible simple command inputs, see the `simple_options.py` file in the `plugins` folder included with MCEdit.